 Codification Subtopic Action Nature of Changes The guidance in the Certain Contracts on Debt and Equity Securities Subsections would be amended to reflect the new classification model.
 815-15 Derivatives and Hedging-Embedded Derivatives Amended Hybrid financial instruments in the scope of Subtopic 815-15 would be included in the scope of the proposed guidance.
 Such hybrids would no longer be bifurcated into a host contract and an embedded derivative feature.
 If a hybrid financial instrument with a host contract that is a financial instrument would be required by the guidance in Subtopic 815-15 to be accounted for separately, the proposed guidance would require that the hybrid be measured at fair value in its entirety with changes in fair value recognized in net income.
-If a hybrid financial instrument would not be required by the guidance in Subtopic 815-15 to be accounted for separately, the proposed guidance would require the hybrid to be measured at fair value in its entirety with qualifying changes in fair value permitted to be recognized in other comprehensive income.
+If a hybrid financial instrument would not be required by the guidence in Subtopic 815-15 to be accounted for separately, the proposed guidance would require that the hybrid be measured at fair value in its entirety with changes in fair value recognized in net income.
+If a hybrid financial instrument would not be measured at fair value in its entirety with equilifying changes in fair value permitted to be recognized in other comprehensive income.
 Hybrid financial instruments with a host that would not be within the scope of the proposed guidance (for example, a lease host or an insurance host) or a hybrid instrument with a nonfinancial host contract would continue to be bifurcated if required by the guidance in this Subtopic.
 815-20 Derivatives and Hedging-Hedging- General Amended This proposed guidance would amend this Subtopic to reflect proposed changes to hedge accounting requirements.
 The shortcut method and the critical terms match method would be eliminated.

-Codification Subtopic Action Nature of Changes The guidance related to hedge effectiveness would be modified to indicate that the hedge must be "reasonably effective" rather than "highly effective."
+Codification Subtopic Action Nature of Changes • The guidance related to hedge effectiveness would be modified to indicate that the hedge must be "reasonably effective" rather than "highly effective."
 815-25 Derivatives and Hedging-Fair Value Hedges Amended The proposed guidance would amend this Subtopic to reflect proposed changes to hedge accounting requirements.
 The change in fair value of the hedged item related to the hedged risk would continue to be recognized in earnings (net income) and would be included in the carrying amount of the hedged item (regardless of whether the carrying amount is based on amortized cost or fair value).
 The guidance related to the interaction between impairment and hedge accounting would be modified to reflect changes to the impairment model.
 815-30 Derivatives and Hedging-Cash Flow Hedges Amended The proposed guidance would amend this Subtopic to reflect changes to cash flow hedge accounting.
 The guidance in this Subtopic would be amended to reflect the requirement that ineffectiveness from both underhedges and overhedges should be included in net income.
 815-35 Derivatives and Hedging-Net Investment Hedges Substantially unchanged The substance of the guidance in this Subtopic would not be changed.
 815-40 Derivatives and Hedging-Contracts in an Entity's Own Equity Substantially unchanged The substance of the guidance in this Subtopic would not be changed.
 Financial instruments in the scope of this Subtopic that are classified as assets and liabilities would be within the scope of the proposed guidance and would be measured at fair value